Shawwnscott/music-data-engineering-azure/README.md

 {
     "name": "tr_followed_artist_data_arrived",
     "properties": {
-        "description": "The "tr_followed_artist_data_arrived" trigger is a Blob Events Trigger that triggers the "pl_execute_all" pipeline when new blobs are created in the "/followed-artist-data/blobs/followed_artists_list.json" path within the specified Azure Storage account. ", "annotations": [],
+        "description": "The \"tr_followed_artist_data_arrived\" trigger is a Blob Events Trigger that triggers the \"pl_execute_all\" pipeline when new blobs are created in the \"/followed-artist-data/blobs/followed_artists_list.json\" path within the specified Azure Storage account.", "annotations": [],
         "runtimeState": "Started",
         "pipelines": [